Crypto Art FAQ

 Is this Digital Art Truly Unique?

-An artist may choose to issue one or more tokens for a given piece, but this will be specified on the site here and no further sales will take place after the number of tokens/copies are sold.
+An artist may choose to issue one or more tokens for a given piece, but I do not unless it’s stated on the site here.
+For miniatures, all Crypto Art images are 1-off and unique.

 What Blockchain Technology is Being Used?